essembeh/rapid-api-client/README.md

 # to install the latest version using pip
 pip install rapid-api-client

+# or if your project is using uv
+uv add rapid-api-client

-# or add it to your `pyproject.toml` file using poetry
+# or if your project is using poetry
 poetry add rapid-api-client

 ```

 Then, declare your API client using *decorators* and *annotations*: